Employee feedback: 4 basic rules for sustainable employee performance reviews

-Whether Scrum, Kaizen, Lean, Pomodoro or CIP: All successful management models require effective feedback and continuous coaching.
-The following four rules are the cornerstone for sustainable and effective employee feedback.
+Whether Scrum, Kaizen, Lean, Pomodoro or CIP: All successful management models require effective employee feedback and continuous coaching.
+The following four rules are the cornerstone for sustainable and effective performance reviews.

 Difference between feedback, coaching and consulting